White Snakeroot, Richweed, White Sanicle

 ad-jur-uh-TY (TEE)-nuh al-TISS-ih-muh

 Ageratina altissima (L.) R.M.King & H.Rob. is the correct and accepted name for this species of Ageratina.
 It was named and described as such by Robert Merrill King and Harold Ernest Robinson in Phytologia in 1970.
 It was described as Ageratum altissimum by Carl von Linnaeus in the second edition of Species Plantarum in 1753.
-There are 20 synonyms of this plant listed in Plants of the World Online by Kew.

 A few cultivars of this plant have been available for home gardens and often sold under the species name Eupatorium rugosum, which is now a synonym.